 Get a Free Consultation Or browse more examples →Get quality posts covering insights into Conversion Rate Optimisation, Landing Pages and great design

 "The property management category is crowded, so the lead page can't afford to be generic.
-We worked hard on the opening line — it had to name the owner's real motivation, which isn't 'get listed on Airbnb', it's 'earn more without the stress'.
+We worked hard on the opening line.
+It had to name the owner's real motivation.
+Which isn't 'get listed on Airbnb.'
+It's 'earn more without the stress.'
 That emotional specificity is what earns the scroll."